Karen Thole: Career

 During her tenure at Penn State, Thole established the Engineering Ambassadors Network, a program that provided undergraduate students with professional skills.
-As such, she received the 2016 Edwin F. Church Medal from the American Society of Mechanical Engineers (ASME).
+As such, she received the 2016 Edwin F. Church Medal from the American Society of Mechanical Engineers.
 She also made significant technical contributions in "pioneering new cooling strategies for airfoils in gas turbine engines, which allows for higher operating temperatures and reduced fuel consumption."
 Thole then collaborated with other engineers to find ways to reduce carbon dioxide emissions from turbines.
 As a result of her research, Thole testified in front of the United States Congress.
 In 2017, Thole was appointed a Penn State Distinguished Professor and appointed to American Society of Mechanical Engineers Board of Governors.
 She also received the 2017 Claire L. Felbinger Award for Diversity for "extraordinary success in achieving or facilitating diversity and inclusiveness in the technological segments of our society."

 In 2019, John J. Brennan established the Professor Karen A. Thole Annual Scholarship for Diversity in Engineering.
 Thole was also awarded the Air Breathing Propulsion Award from the American Institute of Aeronautics and Astronautics.
 In 2021 she stepped down as department chair, and was succeeded by Mary Frecker.

+In May 2024, Thole was announced as the University of Michigan College of Engineering's first female Robert J. Vlasic Dean.
+Her term began on August 1, 2024.